tulz-app/frontroute/README.md

 > Side note: it is not really a directive, but rather a function that terminates a tree of directives (by returning a `Route` which eventually gets used to build the root `Route`).
-> But that is not important from a user's stand-point, and it might be easier to think about "complete" as of just another directive.
+> But that is not important from a user's stand-point, and it might be simpler to think about "complete" as of just another directive.

 It accepts a by-name block of code that will get executed whenever the route is matched: